 How To Remove Silicone Caulk From Fiberglass Shower Stall

+How to remove old caulking from the fiberglass shower.
 Check to see the kind of caulk that is already in your shower or tub area.
 Use a sharp knife to cut into the caulk.
-If you find that the caulk is soft and rubbery, then it is silicone based, but if it’s hard and crumbly, then it’s water-based PVA or latex.
-You can also use silicone caulk remover to make the work a lot easier for you.
+If you find that the caulk is soft and rubbery, then it is silicone-based, but if it’s hard and crumbly, then it’s water-based PVA or latex.
+You can also use a silicone caulk remover to make the work a lot easier for you.

 Allow this to sit for some time to take effect against the mildew and mold for about 5 minutes before scrubbing down with clean water.